DIY Gardener's Salve Recipe

 1. Combine arnica and ginger oils and beeswax pastilles in a double boiler.

 3. Remove from heat and add organic rosehip seed oilvitamin E oil, and essential oils.
+Stir quickly to combine.

-8. If stored properly, salves can last for 2-3 years.
+6. Store in a cool, dry place.
+If stored properly, salves can last for 2-3 years.
 However, if you’re a hands-on gardener, these tins aren’t likely to be around for too long!

-• If you opt for DIY arnica and ginger oil, we found filling a 7 oz. pantry jar 3/4-full with the organic arnica flowers and another 7 oz. pantry jar 1/2-full with the organic ginger root was a good amount of herb for this recipe.
+• If you opt for DIY arnica and ginger oil, we found filling a 7 oz. pantry jar 3/4-full with the organic arnica flowers and another 7 oz. pantry jar 1/2 full with the organic ginger root was a good amount of herb for this recipe.

 • If you don’t have a double boiler, a glass bowl placed over a pot of boiling water will do the trick.